-Lynn Ann Short, President, has more than thirty years of experience in health and human services in the private, government and non-profit sectors.
+Lynn Ann Short, President, has more than thirty-five years of experience in health and human services in the private, government and non-profit sectors, and is employed as faculty at the University of Nevada, Reno, School of Community Health Sciences.
 In 2012, Lynn moved to Reno from Boston, Massachusetts via Mammoth Lakes, California.
-She also serves on the Executive Boards of both national and international organizations.
-Lynn holds a graduate degree in public health and has expertise in planning and implementing community-based initiatives and workforce development and policy.
+She also serves in leadership positions for both national and international non-profit organizations.
+Lynn holds a graduate degree in public health and has expertise in community-based initiatives, workforce development, policy and advocacy.
 She enjoys gardening, especially growing herbs and flowers, and completed the Master Gardener training program sponsored by UNR’s Cooperative Extension.

 Rod Dimmitt, Treasurer, is currently retired and living in Carson City.
 He is a former Facility Manager for a 3rd party logistics provider, and the former owner of 2 The UPS Stores, in Carson City and Dayton.
 He has been a cactus and succulent fan for years, with his front yard dominated by cactus, yuccas and agaves.
 Rod became involved with the May Arboretum as a volunteer last March, typically working in the gardens 2 days a week.
-His goal is to help the Arboretum complete the perimeter fencing and to get a start on developing a “Native Nevada Succulent” within the gardens that will be incorporated into the Arboretum’s Master Plan.
+His goal is to help the Arboretum develop a “Native Nevada Succulent” within the gardens that will be incorporated into the Arboretum’s Master Plan.

 Bill Carlos, Endowment Fund Committee Chair, is the horticulturist for Washoe County Community Services Department and has managed the Wilbur D. May Arboretum and Botanical Garden for over 10 years.
-Over the last two years, the Arboretum achieved Level II Accreditation though the national Morton Arboretum Arbet Program under Bill's leadership.
-He is also responsible for establishing the Arboretum Society's Endowment Fund, an Arboretum's Horticulture Volunteer Training Program, and completing an assessment of the condition and value of the Arboretum.
-Before coming to the Arboretum, Bill served for 21 years as the Horticulture Program Coordinator for the University of Nevada Cooperative Extension
+In 2015, the Arboretum achieved Level II Accreditation though the national Morton Arboretum Arbet Program under Bill's leadership.
+He is also responsible for establishing the Arboretum's Horticulture Volunteer Training Program and completing an assessment of the condition and value of the Arboretum.
+Before coming to the Arboretum, Bill served for 21 years as the Horticulture Program Coordinator for the University of Nevada Cooperative Extension.